 No fire or charcoal grilling by attendees is allowed.
 Only qualified food vendors are permitted to cook food.

-Is liquor for sale?
+Is beer and win for sale?

-Can I bring my own liquor?
+Can I bring my own alcoholic drinks?

 The Village of Maplewood provides Maplewoodstock a permit to run this event in a public park.
 Use commons sense and discretion.
 If you bring in a bottle of wine, nobody’s going to notice.
 If you roll in a keg, we’ll have to ask you to remove it.